adaltas/node-nikita/packages/engine/src/actions/ssh/open.coffee.md

         'private_key':
           type: 'string'
           description: """
-          Content of the private key used to anthenticate the user and create the SSH connection.
+          Content of the private key used to authenticate the user and create the SSH connection.
 It is only used if `password` is not provided.
           """
         'private_key_path':
           type: 'string'
           default: '~/.ssh/id_rsa'
           description: """
-          Local file location of the private key used to anthenticate the user and create the SSH connection.
+          Local file location of the private key used to authenticate the user and create the SSH connection.
 It is only used if `password` and `private_key` are not provided.
           """